kierisi/jessemaegan/content/home/about.md

 # Background

 Jesse’s foray into data science started with a statistics class in graduate school, where she was first introduced to R. Although her academic career as a molecular biologist didn’t quite pan out, she found herself using data science to inform both her teaching methods and curriculum development as a high school science teacher in NYC.
-While she’s no longer in a traditional classroom, continues to combine her passion for public education with her love for data science (and R!) in creative and impactful ways.
+While she’s no longer in a traditional classroom, she continues to combine her passion for public education with her love for data science (and R!) in creative and impactful ways.

-In addition, Jesse is the community manager for the R for Data Science Online Learning Community, as well as a co-founder of RLadies Dallas.
+Jesse is also the community manager for the R for Data Science Online Learning Community, as well as a co-founder of RLadies Dallas.